aidenclpt/SoftDesFinalProject/README.md

 # Relevant Files
 Please note that because this was a long term project, there have been several iterations and versions of this code.
 With this in mind, the only files relevant to the final product are: Fianl.py, geo.py, ui.py, latlong.py.
+Documentation can be found in the Documentation folder of this repository.

 [![Video Link](http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](http://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE)